kkbunny247/cse15l-lab-reports/lab-report-2-week-4.md

 ### **Example 2:**
 #### Interrupting the Link Format

-What happens if there were words in between our brackets and parantheses?
+What happens if there were words in between our brackets and parentheses?
 Again, a link is formatted like `[title](https://www.example.com)`, but our code does not ensure that there is nothing from `]` to `(`.

 This is **test3-file.md** : [https://github.com/kkbunny247/markdown-parse/blob/main/test3-file.md](https://github.com/kkbunny247/markdown-parse/blob/main/test3-file.md)